-- calculate explicit chain maps corresponding to Reidemeister moves, - These are unique up to a unit. - We can easily write these down for the R1 and R2 moves, but R3 will take some work; we used Bar-Natan's cone construction to organise this. - detect the signs for each movie move, in at least one orientation, - and explain away all the other orientations!
+- calculate explicit chain maps corresponding to Reidemeister moves, - detect the signs for each movie move, in at least one orientation, - and explain away all the other orientations!

 Twist maps

 The twist maps implement the Reidemeister I moves.
 There are two variations.